microchip-pic-avr-examples/avrdb-opamp-mindi-inverting-pga/README.md

 The amplification of the Inverting PGA can be adjusted to any of 8 levels from 0.06 to 15 by changing the MUXWIP value in the control register.
 The Mindi schematic contains a table detailing the levels of gain and their associated register and resistor values.

 ### Updating composer fields
-Once the desired result has been verified with Mindi simulation, the corrected values should be moved back into MCC/Start by copying resistor values across to the composer of your preference.
+Once the desired result has been verified with Mindi simulation, the corrected values should be moved back into MCC/Start by copying resistor configurations across to the composer of your preference.

 ### Don't have Mindi?
 Download and install [Mindi simulation tool](https://www.microchip.com/mplab/mplab-mindi)